thunlp/OpenKE/README.md

 ### Testing

 To evaluate the model, first import datasets and set essential configure paramters, then set model parameters and test the model.
-For instance, we write an example_test_transe.py to train TransE.
+For instance, we write an example_test_transe.py to test TransE.

 There are three approaches to test models: